camunda/camunda-docs/docs/product-manuals/operate/userguide/selections-operations.md

 In some cases, you’ll need to retry or cancel many process instances at once.
 Operate also supports this type of operation.

 Imagine a case where many process instances have an incident caused by the same issue.
-At some point, the underlying problem will have been resolved (for example, maybe a microservice was down for an extended period of time then was brought back up.)
+At some point, the underlying problem will have been resolved (for example, maybe a microservice was down for an extended period of time, then was brought back up.)

 Though the underlying problem was resolved, the affected process instances are stuck until they are “retried”.

 ![operate-batch-retry](./img/operate-many-instances-with-incident_light.png)

 Let's create a **selection** in Operate.
-A selection is simply a set of process instances on which you can carry out a batch retry or batch cancellation.
+A selection is a set of process instances on which you can carry out a batch retry or batch cancellation.

-To create a selection, tkae the following steps:
+To create a selection, take the following steps:

 1. Check the box next to the process instances you'd like to include.
 2. Click the blue **Apply Operation on N Instances** button.